hgorelick/NFLDraftAnalysis/README.md

 * 3x MVP
 * 2x Offensive Player of the Year
 * 5x Super Bowl Champion

-<br>Alone, Brady’s accomplishments make him arguably the greatest football player of all time, but he also holds the title as the greatest steal of all time.
+Alone, Brady’s accomplishments make him arguably the greatest football player of all time, but he also holds the title as the greatest steal of all time.
 Brady was selected in the 6th round of the 2000 NFL Draft—he was the 199th overall pick.

 ## Part 2: The Draft
 ### Background